earthcube/jsonld_forms/docker/README.md

 # Using Minio as a backend
+This docker needs to be changed to a treafik router, rather than ngnx

 Tested (notes at end of document).
 It works.
 It's simple, and we can initially manually manage via ui